 Well, another antidepressant is about to hit pharmacy shelves.
-What is it?
-Is it anything to write home about? chipur strives to bring you the latest – objectively.
-So let’s take a peek…
+That’s always exciting news.
+But what is it?
+Is it anything to write home about?
+Chipur strives to bring you the latest – objectively.
+So, let’s take a look…

 The U.S. Food and Drug Administration (FDA) has approved vilazodone (Viibryd) for the treatment of adult major depressive disorder.
 And that means it’ll hit pharmacy shelves between now and May 31.

-***I’ve decided to maintain an ongoing journal of chipur readers’ experiences with Viibryd.
-Click here and you’re there!
+I’ve decided to maintain an ongoing journal of Chipur readers’ experiences with Viibryd.
+I think it’ll be helpful.

-Viibryd is a selective serotonin reuptake inhibitor (SSRI) and a 5-HT1A receptor partial agonist (Wow!
-More on that in a short.).
+Viibryd is a selective serotonin reuptake inhibitor (SSRI) and a 5-HT1A receptor partial agonist.
+More on that in a short.

 Do you see the receptor site on the neighboring (receiving) neuron?
 Well, receptors are proteins that actually do the sending and receiving of signals.

 A 5-HT receptor is activated exclusively by the neurotransmitter serotonin (chemically known as 5-hydroxytryptamine or 5-HT), and it can tweak and regulate the release of a variety of neurotransmitters and hormones – not just serotonin.